Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

 Now, we turn to the analysis of the large-$\Delta t$ region, $\omega_q \Delta t \geq 0.2$.
 In the Ohmic case, steep drops in $|\rho_{eg}(t)|$ are observed in Fig.~\ref{fig:dd}(c).
 This is due to the relatively large portion of high-frequency modes in $S_\beta(\omega)$ as discussed above for the HE experiments.
 Larger values of $\Delta t$ lead to decreasing relevance of these modes and, consequently, the decay of coherence slows down as $\Delta t$ increases [left panel of Fig.~\ref{fig:dd}(c), $s = 1$]; it even reverts to an increasing time constant $T_\mathrm{DD}$ in the region $\omega_q \Delta t \geq 0.2$.

 In the deep sub-Ohmic domain, the steep drops discussed above are no longer observed.
 Instead, the HE-like recovery of the intensity is observed in Fig.~\ref{fig:dd}(c) leading to an improved coherence time even beyond what can be achieved with HE and what is observed in a Ramsey experiment (no pulses).
-Here, the strong presence of low-frequency modes induces a smoother transition from the short to the moderate and the long time range.
+Here, the strong presence of low-frequency modes induces a smoother transition from the short- to the moderate- and the long-time range.
 At $\omega_q \Delta t \approx 1$, the transition from the universal suppression of decoherence to the HE-like recovery appears.
 With increasing duration $\Delta t$ beyond the local minimum in $T_\mathrm{DD}$, decoherence between two successive pulses plays a significant role [right panel of Fig.~\ref{fig:dd}(c)], and the time constant decreases.
 For example, in the case $s = 1/14$, this results even in a local maximum at $\omega_q \Delta t = 3$.
 The same discussion holds for the case $s = 1/8$.

-The cases with $s = 1/2$ and $1/4$ are intermediate between those with $s = 1$ and $1/14$: In Fig.~\ref{fig:dd}(c) with $s = 1/2$, the red curve displays the steep drop, although the magnitude of this decay is smaller in comparison to the case $s = 1$.
+The cases with $s = 1/2$ and $1/4$ are intermediate between those with $s = 1$ and $1/14$: In Fig.~\ref{fig:dd}(c) with $s = 1/2$, the red curve displays the steep drop, although the magnitude of this decay is smaller in comparison to the case $s = 1$ [see the inset of Fig.~\ref{fig:dd}(c) for $s = 1/2$].
 By contrast, the blue curve exhibits slight recoveries of the intensity in the middle and at the end of each cycle.
 This indicates that in the small-$\Delta t$ region, $0.2 \leq \omega_q \Delta t \lesssim 4$, an improvement related to the fast decay is observed while in the longer $\Delta t$ region, $\omega_q\Delta t \gtrsim 5$, the HE-like recovery appears.